Home > Statement on Risk Management and Internal Control

 SUMMARY OF RISK MANAGEMENT ACTIVITIES DURING THE FINANCIAL YEAR

-- Management of each company within the Group’s business segments, i.e. Automotive and related products, Hotels and resorts, Plantation, Plastic products, Investment holding, Healthcare and Investment properties and trading of building material products, identified the risks affecting their business by assessing the existing as well as emerging risks under the strategic, financial, operational and compliance categories.
-The Management reported the Company’s top five (5) risks and four (4) featured risks (included Pandemic risk, Corruption risk, IT risk and Regulatory compliance risk) to their segment’s risk coordinator for review;
+- Management of each company within the Group’s business segments, such as Automotive and related products, Hotels and resorts, Plantation, Plastic products, Investment holding, Healthcare as well as Investment properties and trading of building material products, has identified the risks affecting their business as by assessing the existing as well as new or emerging risks across the strategic, financial, operational and compliance categories.
+The Management reported on their respective companies' top five (5) risks and three (3) featured risks (included Corruption risk, Non-compliance with related party transaction policy and Climate change risk);